vuejs/v2.vuejs.org/src/guide/render-function.md

 })
 ```

-Everything the component needs is passed through `options`, which is an object containing:
+Everything the component needs is passed through `context`, which is an object containing:

 - `props`: An object of the provided props
 - `children`: A function returning the children